Server Protection Security Measures

 - How your account is used

-It is also your responsibility to ensure that the scripts and programs installed on your account are secure and that the permissions of directories are set properly regardless of installation method.
-We recommend you set permissions of directories to be as restrictive as possible, or at 755 on Linux hosting accounts.
+It is also your responsibility to ensure that the scripts and programs installed on your account are secure and that the permissions of directories are correctly set regardless of the installation method.
+We recommend you set permissions of directories to be as restrictive as possible or at 755 on Linux hosting accounts.

 Here is a helpful video that explains your responsibilities as a website owner in securing your site against malware and vulnerabilities.

 Being aware of these responsibilities is important, as an account that is found to be compromised may be disabled and/or terminated per our Terms of Service.
 Failure to clean your account after being notified by HostGator of an ongoing issue may result in having your account disabled.

 What can I do to be more secure?